martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Tim Dettmer's Guide](http://timdettmers.com/2018/11/26/phd-applications/) - A new guide by a successful 2017-18 PhD applicant in natural language processing.
 Has some interesting statistics on the track record of people selected at top PhD programs.

 * [Vijay Chidambaram's Tweet](https://twitter.com/vj_chidambaram/status/933388419589459969) - A detailed tweet on best practices while writing SOPs.
+He also has an article on [choosing the right graduate school](https://medium.com/@vijayc/how-to-pick-a-grad-school-for-a-phd-in-computer-science-a5ce7dceb246).

 * [Mark Corner's Admission Notes](https://emeryberger.com/admission-notes/) on requirements and common mistakes made by international students applying for PhD programs in USA.

 ### MS Application Guides

 * [Karthik Raghunathan's Guide](https://cs.stanford.edu/people/rkarthik/DAGAP.pdf) - An article describing the admission process in Stanford's MS in Computer Science program.
 This article after his own experience reviewing applications in the Stanford admission committee.
 It gives a nice idea about what application reviewers are looking for.

+* [Shriram Krishnamurthi's article](http://cs.brown.edu/~sk/Memos/Funding-CS-Grad-School/) on financial aid in computer science master's programs.

 ### PhD Experiences